prklm10/JS-Practice/README.md

     The u‘s and e‘s are extra long, so we must double them in our program.

 Once we have converted text to the whale language, the result is sung slowly, as is a custom in the ocean.

+# Mini Linter --Iterator

+In this project, you will use what you know about iterating over arrays to improve the quality of a paragraph and gather some information about that paragraph.

+This is the same type of work that word processing software does.
+Additionally, you may have heard of linting, a process by which text is evaluated and improved by an application.
+In this project, you will create a miniature version of a linter using array methods that you have learned.